Dalbergia melanoxylon

 The flowers are small, white, sweetly fragrant and held in branched clusters arising at nodules along the branches.
 They come into bloom at the start of the rainy season, coinciding with new leaf growth.
 They are soon followed by thin, papery seedpods up to 7 cm (2.8 in) long, turning grey at maturity, about six to eight months after flowering.

-African blackwood produces a dense timber highly prized for its rich colour though can be highly variable in its form and very slow-growing, needing seventy years or more to reach timber-harvesting size.
+African Blackwood produces a dense timber highly prized for its rich colour, though it can be highly variable in form and is very slow-growing, needing seventy years or more to reach timber-harvesting size.

-Under threat from over-harvesting for its wood, it is a species in need of conservation and has been recorded as a near-threatened species by the International Union for Conservation of Nature (IUCN).
+Species conservation - Threatened by over-harvesting for its wood, African Blackwood needs conservation and has been recorded as a near-threatened species by the International Union for Conservation of Nature (IUCN).
+Cultivating it in home gardens and on farms can help ease pressure on dwindling wild populations.

 Climate